 Amazon is now the largest internet retailer in the world as measured by revenue and market capitalization.
 And a lot of this success can be attributed to their dynamic CRM system.

 But what exactly is a CRM system?

 Short for Customer Relationship Management, CRM software is the key to managing and synchronizing your business communication and information.
 In today’s world, CRM is no longer considered a trend, but rather a standard requirement for most businesses.
 While CRM has been around since the 1990s, it has gone through a massive development over the recent years.
-Today’s CRM systems can synchronize and group your external contacts, give your employees up to date information about your customers, and ensure that your client has the best possible experience when dealing with you and your company.
+Today’s CRM systems can synchronize and group your external contacts, give your employees up-to-date information about your customers, and ensure that your client has the best possible experience when dealing with you and your company.

-More recently, CRM developers have added enhanced features like analytics and management modules, resulting in the systems that we have today: a database of prospects and leads which you can access from a range of devices.
+More recently, CRM developers have added enhanced features like analytics and management modules, resulting in the systems that we have today: a database of prospects and leads that you can access from a range of devices.
 Used wisely, it can open up communication between you and a potential customer, and it can build lasting relationships between companies, teams, and individuals.
 Most importantly, different teams need different views.
 You need to be able to fine-tune your CRM system to the needs of your business.

 Amazon invested valuable time and money to build an in-house software tailored to their specific needs, while their software is certainly unique, thanks to software enhancements and constant innovation in the marketplace, it’s now mostly similar to most other good CRM systems on the market.
-It actively captures customer data – for example, all your previous purchases – to give their customers an accurate and streamlined shopping journey.
+It actively captures customer data – for example, all your previous purchases – to give its customers an accurate and streamlined shopping journey.
 Moreover, the customer journey involves no human interaction at all: in just a few clicks, you can access your previous orders, track your parcels, or update your details.
-All of this reveals a system that is both quick, profitable, and efficient – for Amazon and their clients alike.
+All of this reveals a system that is both quick, profitable, and efficient – for Amazon and its clients alike.